Ahi Tuna Poke Recipe

 - Fish – Raw ahi tuna (Must be labeled “sushi grade tuna”)

 - Base – Sushi rice (sushi rice instant pot), brown rice, white rice, mixed greens or cauliflower rice all work great.
 As do tortilla chips.

 - Vegetables – Crunchy veggies, such as pickled daikon, add a nice texture so throw at least one in the mix!

 - Toppings – use your favorites (ideas are listed below)!
 We always include avocado as nothing beats a tuna poke recipe with avocado or our 4 ingredient guacamole.

 - Ahi Tuna Poke Marinade – our classic marinade includes soy sauce, green onions, lime juice, ginger, sesame oil, sesame seeds and Sriracha (or chili sauce).

-- Poke Sauce (Optional)– you can pick between a spicy tuna poke recipe or creamy poke sauce.
+- Poke Sauce (Optional)– pick between a spicy tuna poke recipe, creamy poke sauce or even a Sweet Soy Glaze.

 Tuna Poke Bowl Toppings